Looking for recommendation of the Best Hospitals & clinics in Ho Chi Minh City, Vietnam. An insider view of HealthCare system and practices.

-In Vietnam, HealthCare and hospitals are “transactional” facilities and mindset: private & foreign clinics deal with easy case treatments.
+In Vietnam, clinics and hospitals are “transactional” facilities

 I am not sure if the hippocratic oath exists in Vietnam, but the mindset of most doctors in Vietnam is to consider you a client rather than a patient.
 At times, if you understand the language and their prescriptions practices, you feel you are a loyal client, what we call in commercial practice a ‘repeat business’.
 Unfortunately, the practice is more the rule than the exception.

 The experience of the insurers with international hospitals may not be associated with milking the cow repeatedly (a Vietnamese practitioners favorite) but more like the golden egg hen.
 Or sometimes, the transaction money is in the air medical evacuation.

 A- A fancy brand new hospital with a flurry of expensive machinery, “go by the look and feel” at international hospitals where the main criteria is english speaking and Hospitality facility (single room shiny suite) is not a good idea.
 You are looking at a specialist to treat the problematic medical condition of yours.

 B- Go by the Facebook group recommendations by expatriates is the surest way to get a transactional high priced treatment for a basic condition.
 By the numbers of expatriate cases, the head specialist surgeon can not have encountered many tough cases.
 The most critical cases are by the hundreds monthly at Vietnamese hospitals like Cho Ray or Bach Mai.
 Tu Du maternity accommodates 150 deliveries/day, they know their stuff!
 Neurosurgery of Cho Ray is a 100 cases/day a good 3600 brain operations/month.